 Manage your pet.

+Consider working on training before the holidays so your dog knows a few key cues.
 Put pets in a safe bedroom when you cannot watch them or crate the dog for a few minutes while you get a handle on a bustling situation, such as arriving houseguests.
 If you can’t watch your pets, it’s okay to manage the situation with containment or even by tethering your pet with a leash to your waist.